 Some say it’s not.
 Some say the Internet is a useful tool that some folks take a little too far.

-My experience, and that of the scientific community, says Internet Addiction is very real.
-Technology-based addictions such as online gaming addiction and social media addiction are wreaking havoc in the lives of countless families around the world.
+My experience, and that of the scientific community, says Digital Addiction is very real.
+Technology-based addictions such as online gaming addiction and social media addiction, and pornography addiction are wreaking havoc in the lives of countless families around the world.